livelock/grails-mongo-file/README.md

 ```groovy
 deliverFile(HttpServletResponse response, boolean asAttachment, Class domainClass, Long id)
 ```
 Writes the associated file to the response, either directly or as an attachment.
+(Specifying attachment=true changes the response's Content-Disposition header.)

 ```groovy
 dropDatabase()